 He graduated from the Michigan State School For The Blind.

 He plays most of the instruments on his albums.
-He is skilled on the keyboard, bass, drums and harmonica.
+Wonder is skilled on the keyboard, bass, drums and harmonica.
+He mastered all four instruments before hitting his teenage years.

 In 1969, Motown gave him complete control of his recordings.
 He was one of the first artists to write, produce, arrange, and perform his own songs.